vmware/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `bgp_state_update_interval` - (Optional) Bgp peer state update interval.
 * `buffer_se` - (Optional) Excess service engine capacity provisioned for ha failover.
 * `cloud_ref` - (Optional) It is a reference to an object of type cloud.
+* `compress_ip_rules_for_each_ns_subnet` - (Optional) Compress ip rules into a single subnet based ip rule for each north-south ipam subnet configured in pcap mode in openshift/kubernetes node.
 * `config_debugs_on_all_cores` - (Optional) Enable config debugs on all cores of se.
 * `connection_memory_percentage` - (Optional) Percentage of memory for connection state.
 * `core_shm_app_cache` - (Optional) Include shared memory for app cache in core file.requires se reboot.